Obama, Bush see raw emotions at 9/11 events

 In one of the major successes of his presidency, Obama ordered the secret mission in May that led to the death of al Qaeda leader Osama bin Laden.

 But neither the death of the man behind the September 11 hijackings nor the decade-old war in Afghanistan to dislodge the Taliban and defeat al Qaeda played a central role in Obama's day.
-Instead, it was filled with remembering those killed in the attacks, and looking ahead to renewal, a theme that was expected to emerge from his evening remarks at a Kennedy Center memorial event in Washington.
+Instead, it was filled with remembering those killed in the attacks -- and looking ahead.

-At the Pentagon, Obama placed a wreath of white flowers on a stand at the "date line" of the memorial outside the vast building, which says "September 11, 2001 9:37 AM" to mark the time the plane struck.
+"Decades from now, Americans will visit the memorials to those who were lost on 9/11," Obama said at the evening service at Washington's Kennedy Center.

-He then paused and bowed his head in a moment of silence before he and his wife went to greet and take pictures with victims' family members.
-The small crowd cheered when the Obamas first arrived, but the president maintained a serious expression for the somber wreath-laying ceremony.
-A military band played in the background.
+"They will remember that we've overcome slavery and Civil War; we've overcome bread lines and fascism and recession and riots and Communism and, yes, terrorism.
+They will be reminded that we are not perfect, but our democracy is durable."